Zernike.plotconfig — Constant

 scaling –> translation –> rotation –> elliptical transform.

-See also: P, zernike, wavefront, transform_coefficients.
+See also: Y, zernike, wavefront, transform_coefficients.

 Keyword argument options:

-• precision: number of digits to use after the decimal point in computing the expansion coefficients.
-Results will be rounded according to this precision and any polynomials with zero-valued coefficients will be ignored when pulling in the Zernike functions while constructing the composite wavefront error; this means lower precision values yield faster results.
+transform(v, ε, [δ], [ϕ], [ω]; [precision = 3], [finesse::Int])precision: number of digits to use after the decimal point in computing the expansion coefficients.
+Results will be rounded according to this precision and any polynomials with zero-valued coefficients will be ignored when pulling in the Zernike functions while constructing the composite wavefront error; this means lower precision values yield faster results.finesse: determines the size of the plot matrix; sets both dimensions to the given value.

 Extended help